 - Monitoring has indicated that policies have been used successfully in supporting environmental improvements in Eastleigh Town Centre. - There is evidence to suggest that policies are enabling poorly-designed schemes to be refused.
 Similarly, in relation to the protection of the countryside and the Borough's historic environment, there is evidence that the saved policies of the adopted Local Plan Review (2001-2011) have continued to provide a sufficient basis upon which to refuse inappropriate development.
-Further research and monitoring needs to be undertaken in the future however to ensure that inappropriate development that could affect these important features of the Borough is refused when considered against relevant policies as proposed in the submitted Local Plan (2016-2036) once adopted. - Local indicators have also highlighted that rail use within the Borough has increased slightly by 1.0% compared to the previous 2017/18 monitoring period, therefore reversing the previously recorded decrease in passenger numbers.
-School capacity will need to be monitored relative to the new residential allocations that are proposed within the submitted Local Plan (2016-2036) for Eastleigh Borough.
+Further research and monitoring needs to be undertaken in the future however to ensure that inappropriate development that could affect these important features of the Borough is refused when considered against relevant policies as proposed in the submitted Local Plan (2016-2036) once its adopted.

-&lt;sup>3 Residential allocations proposed in the previously submitted Local Plan (2011-2029) have been rolled forward to the submitted Eastleigh Borough Local Plan (2016-2036).
+3 Residential allocations proposed in the previously submitted Local Plan (2011-2029) have been rolled forward to the submitted Eastleigh Borough Local Plan (2016-2036).
+This has been subject to examination hearing sessions which were held on set dates between November 2019 and January 2020.